Elyes Gabel: 2001–2012: Early career

-In 2008, he made his debut in films portraying the character Ben in American supernatural horror film Boogeyman 3, the final installment of Boogeyman film series.
+In 2008, he made his film debut portraying the character Ben in American supernatural horror film Boogeyman 3, the final installment of the Boogeyman film series.
+He went on to appear as Danny in Charlie Brooker's horror comedy drama miniseries based on a zombie outbreak titled Dead Set.
 In the same year, Gabel appeared as Vimal, a trainee priest, in the BBC drama Apparitions, alongside Martin Shaw.
 The first episode aired on BBC One on 13 November 2008.
 He then starred as P.E. teacher Rob Cleaver in the BBC One school drama Waterloo Road from series 4, which began on 7 January 2009.

 In 2010, Gabel starred in the 6-part British police procedural series Identity as DC Jose Rodriguez on ITV, a member of the identity unit.
 In the same year, he lent his voice to Apache: Air Assault, a combat flight simulator video game.
 In 2011, He played Prince Djem, brother of Sultan Bayezid II of the Ottoman Empire in Showtime's The Borgias.
-In the same year, he played Shahrouz in the second series of British psychological horror-thriller black comedy mystery television series Psychoville and as Ahmed in war torn Baghdad based hostage drama film Kingdom of Dust: Beheading of Adam Smith.
+In the same year, he played Shahrouz in the second series of Psychoville and as Ahmed in war torn Baghdad based hostage drama Kingdom of Dust (2011).

-He later appeared as the Dothraki "Bloodrider" Rakharo, loyal bodyguard of Daenerys Targaryen in the season-1 and beginning of season-2 of HBO fantasy series Game of Thrones.
-According to the showrunners David Benioff and D. B. Weiss, journey of his character in the show had to be cut short as he quit the show to pursue projects that put him more front and center.
+He appeared as the Dothraki "Bloodrider" Rakharo, loyal bodyguard of Daenerys Targaryen in season 1 and the beginning of season 2 of HBO fantasy series Game of Thrones.
+According to the showrunners David Benioff and D. B. Weiss, the journey of his character in the show had to be cut short as he quit the show to pursue projects that put him more front and center.
 In 2011, he joined the cast of CIA procedural Fox pilot Exit Strategy, portraying transport expert Tarik Fayad alongside Ethan Hawke but the show was dropped after being considered for a midseason airing and later released as a television film.
-In the same year, he appeared as Jaz in British coming of age drama film Everywhere and Nowhere alongside James Floyd and Adam Deacon.
-In 2012, he appeared as Troy Vargas in David Hubbard's CBS film Widow Detective.
+In the same year, he appeared as Jaz in British coming of age drama Everywhere and Nowhere alongside James Floyd and Adam Deacon.
+In 2012, he appeared as Troy Vargas in David Hubbard's Widow Detective.
 In the same year, he appeared as Umar in the Silent Witness two-part episode "And Then I Fell in Love".

+That same year, Gabel founded his own production company Roughened Verse Entertainment and went to pursue more roles in the United States.